ali0025/FinVault/README.md

-# FINVAULT
+# CoFINVAULT

 ## Project Overview
-FINVAULT is a secure financial vault application that allows users to manage their accounts with basic banking operations.
+CoFINVAULT is a secure financial vault application that allows users to manage their accounts with basic banking operations.
 Users can register, authenticate, create accounts, and perform deposit/withdrawal transactions.

 ## Key Features
 - User registration and authentication with JWT